 Students who are not in school are referred to Bike Project Surrey as a positive alternative to mainstream school education and syllabus.

-The service is delivered by our Tutor Mechanics at one of our sites in Guildford or Walton-on-Thames and is as flexible as students, families and school need it to be.
+The service is delivered by our Tutor Mechanics at one of our sites in Guildford and is as flexible as students, families and school need it to be.
 Typically students attend regular times and days each week – but typically not more than 2 days each week 10am-2.30pm – to build confidence and competence around all aspects of bike care and maintenance.

 Students may be offered the chance to complete a recognised Level 1, 2 or 3 qualification in Cycle Mechanics and Maintenance.